apache/airflow/contributing-docs/03_contributors_quick_start.rst

     pipx install pre-commit

-You can still add uv support for pre-commit if you use pipx
+You can still add uv support for pre-commit if you use pipx using the commands:

 .. code-block:: bash